burrt/compsci-docs/_v1/java-notes.md

 * A subclass instance processes *all the attributes operations* of its superclass.
 * When a superclass instance is expected, it can be substituted by a subclass instance - it is called **substitutability**.
 * If a subclass instance is assign to a superclass reference, you can invoke the methods defined in the **superclass only**.
 You **cannot** invoke methods defined in the subclass.
 * However, the substituted instance retains its own identity in terms of overridden methods and hiding variables.
-If the subclass overrides methods in the superclass, the subclass' version will be executed, **instead** of the superclass's version.
+If the subclass overrides methods in the superclass, the subclass' version will be executed, **instead** of the superclass' version.

 ### Abstract classes & interfaces